marrold/tait_cat/README.md

 A collection of ramblings for interacting with Tait Radios.
-Unfinished, unsupports and unloved.
+Unfinished, unsupported and unloved.

 Licensed under the MIT license